eliwinkelman/eliwinkelman.github.io/_posts/2019-02-23-Experiments-with-regression.md

 ---
+layout: post
+title: Experiments with emulating a sin curve.
 published: false
----
----
-format: post
-title: Experiments with emulating a sin curve.
-published: true
 ---
 This is a set of of neural network experiments with generating a sin curve through a 1) single layer neural network 2) deep neural network 3) generative adversarial network.